 The people behind the game are gone

-The human cost here is hard to ignore.
+The human cost is steep.
 Christopher Pope, design director on Fortnite, was among those let go.
 So was principal engineer Evan Kinney and lead writer Nik Blahunka.
-These aren't junior hires.
 These are veterans who shaped how the game feels, plays, and reads.
-Replacing that institutional knowledge isn't something that happens in a sprint or two.
+Replacing that institutional knowledge doesn't happen in a sprint or two.

-Williams' message captured the mood precisely: "Our teams will have to pick up the pieces and try to keep moving forward."
-That's not PR-speak.
+Williams captured the mood precisely: "Our teams will have to pick up the pieces and try to keep moving forward."
 That's a developer being honest about a situation that has no clean answer.

 What Epic's CEO actually said